AliDevel/Charlie/Readme.md

 $ py DatasetAnalyzer.py -->

-# Charlie --- Android WebView Instrumentation
+# Charlie --- Android WebView Fingerprints

+Charlie is an tool for collecting fingerprints in Android Webview.
+It relies on an dynamic instrumentation based on Frida.
+It currently supports monkey testing to increase coverage.

 ### Tool
 You can find `charlie` in the `charlie` directory.